DanceRites 2023 Free Forecourt event

 Frequently asked questions

-DanceRites runs from 3pm till late on both Saturday and Sunday, so you’re welcome to join us on the Forecourt at any point throughout the afternoon.
+DanceRites runs from 2pm-9pm on Saturday and 2pm-8pm on Sunday with gates opening each day at 1:30pm, so you’re welcome to join us on the Forecourt at any point throughout the afternoon.
 With performances running throughout the day there’s always something to do.

 If you are attending a particular performance, please arrive 30 minutes prior to your start time as there may be queues to enter the site.